personalitaet/personalitaet/README.md

 I'm on a journey to become a better backend developer, exploring the realms of Python and Golang.

 ## 💼 Experience
-Experienced in backend handling, I believe that backend coding is an art that not many truly understand.
+Experienced in backend handling, need to sharpen up my front end skills~~ .
 Always looking for ways to enhance and optimize backend processes.

 ## 💞️ Collaboration
 I'm open to collaborating on any project that involves improving its backend architecture, such as: